Deirdre McCloskey: Personal life

 McCloskey is the eldest child of Robert McCloskey, a professor of government at Harvard University, and Helen McCloskey, an opera singer in her youth and a poet in her maturity.
 McCloskey was born Donald and lived as a man until age 53.
 Married for thirty years and parent of two children, she transitioned in 1995, among the first academics to do so, and wrote about her experience in a New York Times Notable Book of the Year, Crossing: A Memoir (1999, University of Chicago Press).
+Crossing was a finalist for the 2000 Lambda Literary Award for Transgender Literature.

 McCloskey has advocated on behalf of the rights of persons and organizations in the LGBTQ community.

 In 2003, McCloskey was a vocal critic of J. Michael Bailey after the release of his book The Man Who Would Be Queen, which presented and popularized sexologist Ray Blanchard's theory of autogynephilia as a motivation for sex reassignment surgery.
 McCloskey initiated complaints against Bailey at Northwestern University and the Illinois Department of Professional Regulation, and assisted a few others to do the same; all such complaints were ultimately either dismissed or resolved in Bailey's favor.
 She also led a successful campaign pressuring the Lambda Literary Foundation to withdraw the book's previous nomination for one of its awards.

 McCloskey has described herself as a "literary, quantitative, postmodern, free-market, progressive Episcopalian, Midwestern woman from Boston who was once a man.
 Not 'conservative'!
 I'm a Christian Classical Liberal."

 McCloskey ran as the Libertarian Party candidate in the 2022 Illinois Comptroller election against incumbent Democrat Susana Mendoza, coming in third with 1.9% of the vote.